rycolab/website/content/classes/aflt-s26/main.md

 The submissions will be done through the course [Moodle page](https://moodle-app2.let.ethz.ch/course/section.php?id=246226).
-**We will not extend deadlines**.
+**We will not extend deadlines** barring exceptional circumstances that do not only affect the last two weeks before the deadline (e.g., prolonged illness, family emergency, or severe mistakes in the assignment setup).
 We are counting on you to be organised and submit the work in time.
 We require the solutions to be properly typeset.
 We recommend using `LaTeX` (with [`Overleaf`](https://www.overleaf.com)), but `markdown` files with `MathJax` for the mathematical expressions are also fine.